Follow the White Rabbit

-"Follow the White Rabbit" is the sixth episode of the third season, and 50th episode overall from the Fox series Gotham.
+"Follow the White Rabbit" (also known as "Mad City: Follow the White Rabbit") is the sixth episode of the third season, and 50th episode overall from the Fox series Gotham.
 The episode was written by co-executive producers Steven Lilien and Bryan Wynbrandt and directed by Nathan Hope.
 It was first broadcast on October 24, 2016.
 In the episode, Jervis Tetch begins to formulate a plan to lure out Gordon to him by the use of many people involved.
 Gordon is beginning to be aided by a white-suited man, the White Rabbit, in order to find Tetch, who's waiting for him to arrive and exact his revenge for Alice's death.
 Meanwhile, Cobblepot is ready to confess his love for Nygma, when Nygma finds someone close to him.

 The episode received mostly positive reviews, with critics praising the episode for its writing and dark tone.
 Comic Book Resources named the episode as the 6th best episode in 2016 among comic book-related television series.